The 'blended' family behind Kamala Harris

 The vice-president’s marriage made her a step-mother to Cole and Ella, the two children Mr Emhoff shares with his first wife, Kerstin Emhoff.

 Ms Harris has said often that of all her many titles, being "Momala" - the term coined by Cole and Ella - is the most important.
-That affection seems to go both ways - Cole and Ella, now 30 and 25, respectively, have been vocal supporters of Ms Harris.
+That affection seems to go both ways - Cole and Ella, now 30 and 25, respectively, have been vocal supporters of Harris.

-"The world’s greatest step-mother", was Ella’s introduction during the 2020 Democratic convention.
+"The world’s greatest step-mother" was Ella’s introduction during the 2020 Democratic convention.
 "You’re a rock, not just for our dad, but for three generations of our big, blended family."

 Image caption,

-Cole, who graduated from Colorado College in 2017, has followed his father into the entertainment industry, with jobs at talent agency WME and, later, Brad Pitt’s production company Plan B.
+Cole, who graduated from Colorado College in 2017, has followed his father into the entertainment industry, with jobs at talent agency WME and, later, Brad Pitt’s production company Plan B. In 2023, he married Greenley Littlejohn in a private ceremony in Los Angeles.

 Ella, who graduated from Parsons School of Design in New York City, signed with IMG Models in 2021 and walked in shows for high-fashion brands like Balenciaga and Proenza Schouler.
 She’s also an artist and a prolific knitter, who launched the knitwear brand and club Soft Hands in 2021.